 Whether or not I doubt, am I humble enough to approach my community and ask to be carried to the feet of Jesus?
 Does our faith overflow to believe for others?
 Who in our parish community is the “paralytic?”
+In what ways am I paralyzed?
 Who is that person in my life who needs to be carried, needs my faith, the experience of my own suffering in order to receive healing and forgiveness?
 Do we lift each other up and bear each other’s burdens, or are we the burden, tearing each other down?
 Do we believe what we pray during Badarak when we sing the song during the Kiss of Peace?

 This Church has now become one soul, the kiss is given for a full bond.
 The enmity has been removed, and love is spread over us all.